ckeditor/ckeditor5/docs/framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-1.md

 ### Defining converters

-Converters tell the editor how to convert the view to the model (e.g. when loading the data to the editor or handling pasted content) and how to render the model to the view (for editing purposes, or when retrieving the editor data).
+Converters tell the editor how to transform the view to the model (e.g. when loading the data to the editor or handling pasted content) and how to render the model to the view (for editing purposes, or when retrieving the editor data).

 <info-box>
-	Read more about the {@link framework/guides/deep-dive/conversion/downcast conversion in the editor}.
+	Conversion is one of the more complex topics in our editing engine architecture.
+It's definitely worth to read up on it before you move on. more about the {@link framework/guides/deep-dive/conversion/downcast conversion in the editor}.
 </info-box>

 We'll need to convert the model abbreviation attribute into an HTML element in the view (downcast) and vice versa (upcast).

-We'll use our conversion helpers - `attributeToElement()` and `elementToAttribute()`.
-We just need to define what the model and the view is supposed to look like for both conversions.
+We'll do that by using our {@link framework/guides/deep-dive/conversion/helpers conversion helpers} and defining what the model and the view is supposed to look like for both conversions.

-Converting the full title of the abbreviation between the model and the view is a little bit tricky.
-In the upcast conversion, we'll need a simple callback function to get the title attribute of the `<abbr>` element.
+Converting the full title of the abbreviation is a little bit tricky, because we need to make sure that its value is synchronized between the model and the view.

+#### Downcast conversion

+In the downcast conversion, we'll use one of our conversion helpers - {@link framework/guides/deep-dive/conversion/helpers/downcast#attribute-to-element-conversion-helper `attributeToElement()`} - to transform the model abbreviation attribute into the view `<abbr>` element.

-We'll also need a callback function in the downcast conversion, in order to get the title stored as a model attribute value.
-Here, the second parameter of the view callback is the [DowncastConversionApi](https://ckeditor.com/docs/ckeditor5/latest/api/module_engine_conversion_downcastdispatcher-DowncastConversionApi.html) object.
-We'll use its `writer` property, which will allow us to manipulate the data during downcast conversion.
+We'll need to use a callback function, in order to get the title stored as a model attribute value and transform it into the title value of the view element.
+Here, the second parameter of the view callback is the {@link module:engine/conversion/downcastdispatcher~DowncastConversionApi `DowncastConversionApi`} object.
+We'll use its `writer` property, which will allow us to manipulate the data during downcast conversion, as it contains an instance of the {@link module:engine/view/downcastwriter~DowncastWriter `DowncastWriter`}.

 ```js
 // abbreviation/abbreviationediting.js